Free shipping on all orders over $40

 This author may be available for media and speaking engagements.Request This Author

-PETER W. WOOD is president of the National Association of Scholars.
-A former professor of anthropology and college provost, he is the author of 1620: A Critical Response to the 1619 Project (2020) and other books about American culture, including Diversity: The Invention of a Concept (2003); A Bee in the Mouth: Anger in America Now (2006); and Diversity Rules (2020).
-He is editor-in-chief of the journal Academic Questions and a widely published essayist.
-In 2019, he received the Jeane Kirkpatrick Prize for contributions to academic freedom.
+PETER W. WOOD is the president of the National Association of Scholars.
+A former professor of anthropology and college provost, he is the author of several books about American culture, including Diversity: The Invention of a Concept (2003) and Wrath: America Enraged (2021).
+He is the editor in chief of the journal Academic Questions and a widely published essayist.
+In 2019 he received the Jeane Kirkpatrick Prize for contributions to academic freedom.